mariyagd/Libft-42/README.md

 "libft_list.numbers" contains resumé of the functions.

-"extra" folder contains a second way to write some function of my libft.
+"extra" folder contains a second way to write some functions of my libft.